This page explores the concept of bullying in the workplace and how to respond to it more effectively.

 When this is the sole objective of the person who feels bullied it becomes a desperate situation where they come to believe that the only way out of their situation is for the 'bully' to change their behaviour but the person they accuse doesn't feel inclined to do so, not least because to change would be an 'admission' that they are a bully when they believe otherwise.
 And without a clear agreement by the person that they are 'a bully' this path feels hopeless but somehow 'morally wrong' and so the intensity of the stress they feel increases the more they travel along it.

-In any unresolved conflict the focus is usually on what can't be controlled - other people's behaviour - rather than on what we can control - our own response to that behaviour.
+In any unresolved conflict the focus tends to be on what can't be controlled - other people's behaviour - rather than on what we can control - our own response to that behaviour.

 In order to escape that desperate 'road to nowhere' and take a different path with a better chance of getting somewhere that helps to resolve the difficulties, there needs to be a letting go of the concept of 'bullying', whether by the individual affected or the organisational response and ideally by both, and a focus instead on what the behaviours are that the person who feels bullied finds to be difficult.

-The point being that because of the subjective interpretation of bullying these behaviours will be different for each person.
-For example, it is rarely considered that for a manager to be accused of bullying in the workplace is itself a very intimidating experience for them and to have a group of employees apparently 'ganging up' on them can just as easily be seen as bullying behaviour but because someone is 'the boss' it is less frequently acknowledged as such.
+The point being that because of the subjective interpretation of bullying the behaviours considered to be 'bullying' will be different for each person.
+For example, it is rarely considered that for a manager to be accused of bullying in the workplace is itself a very intimidating experience for them and to have a group of employees apparently 'ganging up' on them can just as easily be seen as bullying behaviour but because they are 'the boss' it is less frequently acknowledged as such.

 Consider the above guidance by ACAS about what constitutes bullying: